UK Stem Cell Network Conference 2025

 Meet the Experts Breakfast

-For our Early Career Researchers, the organisers are also planning a “Meet the Experts” breakfast that will be run from 8-8:50am on Wednesday 17th September.
+For our Early Career and Technical Researchers, the organisers have planned a “Meet the Experts” breakfast that will be run from 8-8:50am on Wednesday 17th September.

-Please look out for the announcements on our LinkedIn group.
-This will be a free of charge, opt-in event, limited to just 54 places.
+This free of charge, opt-in event, is limited to just 81 places.

 Registration Fees - Early Bird Deadline 30th June 2025